 There's more...

 In this recipe, you have seen the .NET assemblies used by PowerShell.
-These consist of both the .NET Framework assemblies (i.e., the Base Class Libraries) and the assemblies which implement PowerShell commands.
+These consist of both .NET Framework assemblies (i.e., the BCLs) and the assemblies that implement PowerShell commands.
 For example, you find the Add-Content cmdlet in the PowerShell module Microsoft.PowerShell.Management.

 In step 1, you use the GetAssemblies() static method to return all the assemblies currently loaded by PowerShell 7.2.
 As you can see, the syntax is different from calling PowerShell cmdlets.